jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Operation-Guide/NodeGroup/Delete-NodeGroup.md

 When the deletion is successful, the status will become deleted and the message will be displayed on the console for 15 minutes.

-Steps of Deleting the Working Node Group:
+Steps of deleting the working node group:

-Open the console and Select the Elastic Compute>>Kubernetes Service>>Cluster Service>>Work Node Group; Select the Working Node Group Required Scaling and Click the Button of Delete;
+Open the console and select the Elastic Compute>>JCS for Kubernetes >>Cluster Service>>Work Node Group; select the working node group required scaling and click the button of delete;

 In the pop-up window, enter the number of expected target node, VM of the current region and the number limit for the intranet IP that the working node CIDR can allocate;